csorianot/godmc_wiki/Normalised-methylation-data.md

 ### Option 2

 If you prefer to use your own normalisation then please ensure that the data you provide is as follows:
+- Beta values should be used to measure methylation levels.

 - The methylation data is an R matrix object where CpGs should be in rows and sample IDs should be columns.